About Me

-I am an Assistant Professor in the Department of International Affairs at the University of Georgia.
+From 2017 to 2024, I was an Assistant Professor in the Department of International Affairs at the University of Georgia.

 My research examines the political ecology and political economy of development, global environmental governance, and agrarian politics.
 I approach this work from a deeply interdisciplinary perspective, drawing especially on geography, anthropology, environmental sociology, ecological history, and conservation science.
-I also have a special interest in comparative and ethnographic methodology, and regional focuses in Latin America and Southeast Asia.
+I also have a special interest in comparative, ethnographic, and participatory methodologies, and regional focuses in Latin America and Southeast Asia.

 I received my PhD in Government from Cornell University (2017), and I hold an MA from Cornell University (2014) and a BA from Yale University (2007).
 Prior to beginning my PhD, I was a UNESCO-Fulbright Fellow with UNESCO’s Man and the Biosphere Programme, a Fulbright Grantee in Ecuador, and an apprentice on an organic, community-supported farm in my home state of Maine.